How To Deal With This Annoying — But Common — Vagina Problem

-Yeast infections are the most common type of vaginal infection and arguably the least fun.
-Up to three out of four people with vaginas will get a yeast infection at some point in their life, and most will get more than one.
-So we're all doomed!
-Sort of.
+Yeast infections are the most common type of vaginal infection and up to three out of four people with vaginas will get a yeast infection at some point in their life.
+Most will get more than one.

-There are so many reasons why your vagina could be itchy or producing weird discharge in your underwear, and if it is because of a yeast infection, then it's usually pretty easy to treat.
-But you should probably see your gynecologist (the internet is not a doctor), or at least call them to tell them you think you have one, because there's a small chance the symptoms could be indicative of a more serious medical condition, like an STI or even diabetes.
+There are so many reasons why your vagina could be itchy or producing weird discharge in your underwear, but if it is because of a yeast infection, then it's usually pretty easy to treat.

+You should probably see your gynecologist (the internet is not a doctor), or at least call them to tell them you think you have one, because there's a small chance the symptoms could be indicative of a more serious medical condition, like an STI or even diabetes.
 Your doctor can do a quick swab of your vagina and let you know exactly what it is you're dealing with.
 Ahead, a few basics to know about yeast infections.

 What is a yeast infection?

-Note: This article was originally published in July 2019 and has since been updated.